Mr-React/express-basics-new/README.md

 - run npm run start to start server
 - run npm run start:dev to start server with nodemon

+## Notes

+    1. Using Postman to test api

 ## Middlewares

 - express.json() and express.urlencoded() middleware is used to parse request body